HZDevops/modal-react-library/README.md

 ## Opening & Closing Modal

-The modal is invisible by default.
-To display and close the modal, you must use a local state and pass a function to the props handleResponse to close the modal.
+To display the modal, you must use a local state.
+Then, you need to pass a function to the props handleResponse to close the modal.

 # Options

-To modify the title and the content of modal you must use the arguments `title={}` and `content={}`.
+To modify the modal title and content, you must use the props `title={}` and `content={}`.
-To change the appearance of the modal and the button 'Close' you must pass an object to the argument `modalStyle={}`and `buttonStyle={}`
+To change the style of the modal and the 'Close' button, you must pass an object to the props `modalStyle={}`and `buttonStyle={}`

 ## Exemple